 The world’s 8th highest mountain “Manaslu” is literally known as a human God or God of the human’s feeling.
-This trip takes places in the Gorkha districts mid-western part of Nepal.
+This trip takes place in the Gorkha districts mid-western part of Nepal.
 Our Manaslu and Nar Phu Trek reward the adventurous trekker in the Himalaya with a supreme alpine experience.
-It is rich biological diversity and nature beauty.
+It is rich in biological diversity and natural beauty.
 Tillman and his team were the first to explore the Manaslu region in 1950.
 Japanese expeditions were the first concurred team on the top of the Manaslu in 1956.
 It was officially opened in 1991, but mountaineering expeditions have long had access to the area.
-This trek is combination of recently open Tsum Valley, Manaslu Circuit (Larkya La Pass 4,930m) and Nar Phu Valley with Kang La Pass 5,300m in the remote himalaya.
+This trek is a combination of the recently open Tsum Valley, Manaslu Circuit (Larkya La Pass 4,930m), and Nar Phu Valley with Kang La Pass 5,300m in the remote Himalaya.

 The trip offers spectacular mountain scenery along the Nepal and China border, a diverse range of ecosystems, and a rich blend culture of Tibetan.
-You will realize what inspired Eric Valli to create his world famous documentary, "Honey Hunters of Nepal.”
+You will realize what inspired Eric Valli to create his world-famous documentary, "Honey Hunters of Nepal.”
 It is one of the best treks in Nepal - breathtaking views of Mt, Himalchuli, Mt.
 Manaslu (8,163m), Mt.
-Ganesh Himal and other mountains.
-Beside the majestic backdrop of the snowcapped Himalayan ranges, this tranquil Himalayan valley is rich in ancient art, culture and religion.
-People of here are still following polyandry marriage system and they have unique culture, tradition, and dialect.
-The highland people celebrate unique festivals like Lhosar, Dhacyhang, Saka Dawa, Faning and others.
-The residents of here report that they have seen or found the signs of Mehti, commonly referred as the 'Yeti' or 'Abominable Snowman'.
+Ganesh Himal, and other mountains.
+Besides the majestic backdrop of the snowcapped Himalayan ranges, this tranquil Himalayan valley is rich in ancient art, culture, and religion.
+People here are still following the polyandry marriage system and they have unique cultures, traditions, and dialects.
+The highland people celebrate unique festivals like Lhosar, Dhacyhang, Saka Dawa, Fanning, and others.
+The residents here report that they have seen or found the signs of Mehti, commonly referred to as the 'Yeti' or 'Abominable Snowman'.
 Thus there are a lot fewer trekkers on these routes compared to the Annapurna Circuit route at the end of the trek.
-All these regions (Manaslu, Tsum and Nar Phu) are restricted areas and require special permits through authorize trekking agency.
-Gorkha is main entrance of the trip but is also possible to start from Arughat Bazaar border of Dhading and Gorkha districts.
-The journey begins middle hills, the historic Gorkha and then goes through the Budhi Gandali River bank passing a huge valley of lush rice terraces with animal husbandry and thatched huts.
-Its pristine culture and traditions is similar to the former Tibetan at Tsum and Nar Phu Valley.
+All these regions (Manaslu, Tsum, and Nar Phu) are restricted areas and require special permits through an authorized trekking agency.
+Gorkha is the main entrance of the trip but is also possible to start from the Arughat Bazaar border of Dhading and Gorkha districts.
+The journey begins middle hills, the historic Gorkha, and then goes through the Budhi Gandaki River bank passing a huge valley of lush rice terraces with animal husbandry and thatched huts.
+Its pristine culture and traditions are similar to the former Tibetan at Tsum and Nar Phu Valley.